-The modeling and rendering of 3D objects and architectural structures has been addressed in several ways in computer graphics.
+The modeling and rendering of 3D objects and architectural structures have been addressed in several ways in computer graphics.
 Photogrammetric reconstruction and image-based modeling and rendering (IBMR) build models from real-world photographs.
-Procedural modeling focuses on generating synthetic models of objects and environments from a pre-specified set of rules and terminals defined by a grammar.
+Procedural modeling focuses on generating synthetic models of objects and environments from a prespecified set of rules and terminals defined by a grammar.
 A few interactive sketching systems have been proposed for the inverse procedural modeling of plants.
 Our work builds upon these areas of research to develop a novel method for architectural visualization.

 Photogrammetric reconstruction and IBMR build a representation of the observed objects and enable mapping the acquired image data to the representation.
-In particular, Facade [5] has served as the prototype for several commercial packages that reconstruct an approximate geometric model with user-assistance and then texture map viewdependent images [6] onto the model (e.g., [7, 8, 9]).
-Imagebased modeling and rendering is a partner of capture techniques like photogrammetric modeling, but unlike photogrammetric modeling, an IBMR system directly re-samples photographs of a static scene to create novel views of the acquired object [10, 11, 12, 13] or small environment [14, 15].
-Some efforts have focused on reconstructing large urban spaces [16] or on reconstructing buildings in particular from images [17]; however, not on quickly creating novel buildings, editing existing buildings, and transferring style.
+In particular, facade [5] has served as the prototype for several commercial packages that reconstruct an approximate geometric model with user assistance and then texture map view-dependent images [6] onto the model (for example, [7], [8], and [9]).
+Image-based modeling and rendering is a partner of capture techniques like photogrammetric modeling, but unlike photogrammetric modeling, an IBMR system directly resamples photographs of a static scene to create novel views of the acquired object [10], [11], [12], [13] or small environment [14], [15].
+Some efforts have focused on reconstructing large urban spaces [16] or on reconstructing buildings in particular from images [17], however, not on quickly creating novel buildings, editing existing buildings, and transferring style.